PROTECTION OF YOUR PERSONAL DATA

 Google Analytics has implemented a data retention control feature.
-This feature provides website owners with the
+This feature provides website owners

 flexibility to define a retention period for the data stored within the Google Analytics account.
-The defined
+The

 retention period is 26 months; any data beyond this period is deleted from Google servers.